nomis51/nvim-xcode-theme/README.md

-# vim-colors-xcode
+# Neovim xcode theme

-A number of Xcode’s colourschemes, now for (Neo)Vim!
+A number of Xcode’s colourschemes, now for Neovim!

 ![](./xcode-theme-split.png)